droglenc/NCMTH107/modules/DataProduction_RevEx_Experiments.md

 ## Eating Habits of Deer
 <img src="zimgs/DeerBrowsing.jpg" alt="Deer Browsing" class="img-right">

-1. In 1994, biologists studied the health of whitetail deer (*Odocoileus virginianus*) as it relates to eating habits.
+In 1994, biologists studied the health of whitetail deer (*Odocoileus virginianus*) as it relates to eating habits.
 Sixty-four deer were randomly allocated into four groups.
 One group was to be kept on a deer farm and fed a strict diet.
-The other two groups would be sent to Channel Island off the coast of Alaska.
+The other three groups would be sent to Channel Island off the coast of Alaska.
 One of the Channel Island groups would be restricted to browsing in prairies to simulate farm fields.
 The second was to be restricted to browsing in hardwood forests.
 The third Channel Island group would be fed a strict diet on the island.
 The researchers literally followed these deer around for 9 months, recording what the deer ate as they moved.
 Urine was also collected to assess the health of the deer.
 Use this information to answer the questions below.

 1. What is the response variable?
 1. What are the factors (list all of them)?